telerik/blazor-docs/components/form/events.md

 ## OnInvalidSubmit

-The `OnInvalidSubmit` event fires when there are validation erros in the Form.
+The `OnInvalidSubmit` event fires when there are validation erros in the Form upon its submission.
 It is mapped to `OnInvalidSubmit` event of the <a target="_blank" href="https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#built-in-forms-components">Microsoft EditForm</a>

 >caption Use the OnInvalidSubmit event